 - 18 hours of course work on international and/or global topics corresponding to the four conceptual categories of IGS (society and politics; economics and development; arts and literature; belief systems and cultures), at least 12 of which must deal principally with Asia.

-Second Major: Must meet the same requirements as Majors, with at least 12 hours taken outside the student's first major.
+Second Concentration: Must meet the same requirements as the Concentration, with at least 12 hours taken outside the student's first major.

 Minor: Required to complete 18 hours including the foreign language requirement (6 hours), core courses (6 hours), and other international elective courses (6 hours).